 The recipe calls for roasted garlic (garlic is an antifungal too), so I have included directions at the bottom of the page to help you with that.

-If you’re switching to a low carbohydrate diet like the Candida diet, it is often helpful to find substitutes for the foods that you like to eat.
-So you might try zucchini noodle lasagna instead of your regular lasagna, and you could use this bread or some coconut bread instead of your usual bread.
+If you’re switching to a low carbohydrate, anti-inflammatory diet like the Candida diet, it is often helpful to find substitutes for the foods that you like to eat.

 - 2 Tbsp. olive oil

 - 1 leek, sliced into thin rings